aPeoplesCalendar/apc.nvim/README.md

 - A People's Calendar is [open source](https://github.com/aPeoplesCalendar).
 - We are happy about feature requests, issue reports and code submissions
-- Commit messages must correspont to _[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)_
+- Commit messages must correspond to _[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)_